scibaric/food-trucks/README.md

 complexity.
 Food Truck entity is serialized to JSON as-is.

 Endpoint `close-to-me` requires user coordinates and then calculates and finds closest food trucks.
-Approximately distance of one block in latitude would be ±0.002 and in longtitude ±0.004.
+Approximately distance of one block in latitude would be ±0.002 and in longitude ±0.004.
-Some sofisticated math function could be better but this is good enough.
+Some sophisticated math function could be better but this is good enough.

 ## Test, build and run
 Maven automation tool is used for testing the API and building .jar file.